Carolina College of Biblical Studies logo

 Key Highlights

-• Faculty are actively involved in local church or para-church ministries, offering practical insights.
+• Faculty are deeply integrated into ministry, with nearly all active in local church or para-church ministries.

 Timeline